 - Configure the baselines remediation settings and click Save.

-Option Description VM power State You can determine the behavior of the virtual machines that run on the host.
-You can configure vSphere Lifecycle Manager to power off or suspend all running virtual machines before host remediation.
-Alternatively, you can choose not to change the power state of the virtual machines.
-Maintenance mode failures If a host fails to enter maintenance mode before remediation, vSphere Lifecycle Manager waits for the specified retry delay period and retries putting the host into maintenance mode as many times as you indicate in the Number of retries text box.
+Option Description VM power State You can configure vSphere Lifecycle Manager to power off or suspend all running virtual machines before host remediation.
+Alternatively, you can configure vSphere Lifecycle Manager not to change the power state of the virtual machines.
+Maintenance mode failures You can configure how vSphere Lifecycle Manager behaves if a host fails to enter maintenance mode before remediation.
+If you enable vSphere Lifecycle Manager to retry to put the host in maintenance mode, you must specify the number of retries and the retry delay. vSphere Lifecycle Manager waits for as much time as you configure for the Retry Delay option, and retries to put the host in maintenance mode as many times as you indicate in the Number of retries text box.
 PXE booted hosts You can allow the installation of software for solutions on the PXE booted ESXi hosts in the vSphere inventory that you manage withvSphere Lifecycle Manager baselines.
-VM migration vSphere Lifecycle Manager migrates the suspended and powered off virtual machines from the hosts that must enter maintenance mode to other hosts in the cluster.
+VM migration If you enable virtual machine migration by selecting the respective option, vSphere Lifecycle Manager migrates the suspended and powered off virtual machines from the hosts that must enter maintenance mode to other hosts in the cluster.
 Removable media devices vSphere Lifecycle Manager does not remediate hosts on which virtual machines have connected CD/DVD or floppy drives.
 All removable media drives that are connected to the virtual machines on a host might prevent the host from entering maintenance mode and interrupt remediation.
 So, you can disconnect all removable media devices to ensure that the respective host enters maintenance mode successfully.
 After remediation, vSphere Lifecycle Manager reconnects the removable media devices if they are still available.
 Quick Boot Quick Boot reduces the host reboot time during remediation.
-Before you enable Quick Boot, you must make sure that the ESXi host is compatible with the feature.
+Before you enable Quick Boot, you must ensure that the ESXi host is compatible with the feature.
 For more information, see Quick Boot.
+Parallel remediation Enabling parallel remediation allows you to remediate multiple ESXi hosts simultaneously.
+By selecting the Parallel remediation option, you enable vSphere Lifecycle Manager to remediate all hosts that are in maintenance mode in parallel instead of in sequence.
+Alternatively, you can specify the maximum number of concurrent remediations manually.

 These settings become the default failure response settings with vSphere Lifecycle Manager baselines.
 You can specify different settings when you configure individual remediation tasks.